Shopping & Reviews

 Best Splurge

 With five presets for different foods like poultry and seafood, this steamer can handle anything you could ever dream of steaming.
 The user-friendly LCD control panel makes it easy to start, stop, pause, or reheat.
 Not only is the 5-liter glass pot large enough to cook a family-size portion, it also gives you a clear view of your food while it steams.
-A built-in 60-minute countdown timer also keeps tabs on how long food has been cooking, and an alert will sound to let you know when time’s up.
+A built-in 60-minute countdown timer also keeps tabs on how long food has been cooking, and will alert you when time’s up.

 Best Bamboo